 The charity’s two facilities are run by our dedicated centre managers and faithful volunteers.
-We must protect our people, the wider community as well as the cats in our care.
+With the relaxation of some of the government restrictions on May 13th, it continues to be important that we protect our people and the wider community, as well as the cats in our care.

-Please also note that we will only be able to operate within our geographical area.
+Please also note that we are only be able to operate within our local geographical area.

 It is hoped that our supporters will understand why we have had to introduce these measures.
 It will allow us to keep our people safe and still look after cats who may end up homeless.

-Lastly, we will update what we are doing as the situation evolves, but we are certain if we work together we can weather this storm.
+We will continue to update our procedures as the situation evolves, but we are certain if we work together we can weather this storm.